sgautham2k/sgautham2k/README.md

 - 🌱 I’m currently learning **about Data Analysis, Artificial Intelligence and Machine Learning.**

-- 👯 I’m looking to collaborate on **Open source organisations that use python.**
+- 👯 I’m looking to collaborate on **projects available on github.**

 - 💬 Ask me about **python, C and SQL.**